psychemedia/winter-tales/src/gawain_notes.md

 It was Christmas at Camelot, and everyone was there.

 The most chivalrous knights in all the land, the rock stars and the racing drivers of their day; and the most beautiful women, the supermodels of the time, the Hollywood stars and starlets.
 All of them, hard living, fast riding, and larger than life.
 And with reputations to match, reputations that went ahead of them.
 And of course, there was royalty: chief amongst them, King Arthur, the king of highest renown.
-And at his side, the beatiful Queen Guinevere.
+And at his side, the beautiful Queen Guinevere.

 Outside, there was jousting, and fierce competition; inside, there was dancing; feasting and dancing; feasting, and dancing, and dancing, and feasting; and carousing.
 There was lots of carousing; because you can't have feasting and dancing without carousing.
 In fact, there was so much feasting and dancing and carousing, with double portions all round, at every course, that before anyone knew it, Christmas had almost turned into New Year.
 Because for now, it was New Year's Eve.